sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure.md

 By default, **${project.name}** collects metrics from the monitored targets every 2 minutes.
 To change the default collect period:

-* for all your targets, add the `collectPeriod` parameter in the `targets` section:
+* for all your targets, add the `collectPeriod` parameter just before the `targets` section:

 ```
+collectPeriod: 2m
 targets:

-collectPeriod: 2m

 - target:
     hostname: myhost
     type: linux